Skip to main content

 Scoring & Interpretation

-Results are carefully scored and interpreted within professional and ethical guidelines.
+Results are carefully scored and interpreted within professional guidelines.

-Practice conducted within HPCSA scope and ethical guidelines
+• Practice conducted within professional and ethical guidelines

 Assessment Support for Mental Health Professionals

-We partner with psychologists, psychiatrists, therapists, and medical professionals requiring reliable psychometric assessment services.
+I partner with psychologists, psychiatrists, therapists, and other medical professionals who require reliable psychometric assessment services.

 What You Can Expect